kiboschool/course-web-application-development/src/lessons/final-project.md

 # Final Project: Multi-model CRUD App

-In this project, you'll work with a team design and build a complete web application.
+For your final project, you'll work with a team design and build a complete web application.

 ## Requirements